 Central Vietnam, just like its geography, is a good balance weather-wise, typically hovering around 80 F. However, it seemed a lot more humid (I sweated through my shirts too often…).

-Here, some of the more popular areas include Hoi An, Danang, My Son Sanctuary, and Hue.
+Here, some of the more popular areas include Hoi An, Danang, My Son Sancutary, Hue, Mui Ne, and Phong Nha.
 It borders both Laos and Cambodia and is known for its beaches (particularly in Da Nang).
 It overall seemed to have a more relaxed feel, though the influx of tourism to Hoi An makes the nightlife pretty chaotic.

 If you want an even more specific region to break down, Wikipedia has a pretty good quick guide here.